almimony75/sms-server/README.md

 - Press `Ctrl+C` to gracefully stop the server.
 - Logs are saved to `sms_log.jsonl` in the project folder.
 - SSE clients auto-reconnect is your responsibility (or build a fancy front-end).

----

-## License

-MIT License — feel free to fork and customize for your SMS-driven adventures!

----

-Made with 💡 and ☕ by **mitler**
-Because why just get SMS when you can stream them like a pro? 😎